skylerto/skylerto.github.io/_posts/2016-10-01-apache-camel-kafka.markdown

 ## Conclusions

-Communication and integration in distributed systems does not need to be difficult, rather Apache provides some great tools like [Apache Kafka](http://kafka.apache.org) and [Apache Camel](http://camel.apache.org) to make integration points less painless and distributed messaging more fun.
+Communication and integration in distributed systems does not need to be difficult, rather, Apache provides some great tools like [Apache Kafka](http://kafka.apache.org) and [Apache Camel](http://camel.apache.org) to make integration points less painless and distributed messaging more fun.